 Eat Healthy Food

 A healthy diet plays a crucial role when it comes to vaginal health.
 Following a balanced, nutritious diet and drinking plenty of fluids is important for both vaginal and reproductive health.
 Experts recommend consuming high-fiber foods like fruits, veggies, seeds, nuts, and whole grains.
 These foods contain compounds called prebiotics which keep your entire body healthy.
+Another good option is to take best probiotics for BV.

 Practice Safe Sex